czj-Crazy/rails-pangu/README.md

 - Buggy

-- Lots of legacy code that are not usable for current version of frameworks, gems
+- Lots of legacy code that are not usable for current version of frameworks and gems

-At the same time, we saw couple of other repos doing the same work, but one big issue for these repos is that they are started with **Rails <= 5.0**, which is far different from **Rails 6**, and that contributes to the final decision to "reinvent the wheel again".
+At the same time, we saw couple of other repos doing the same work, but one big issue for these repos is that they are started with **Rails <= 5.0**, which is far different from **Rails 6**, and contributes to the final decision to "reinvent the wheel again".

 <img src="https://res.paiyou.co/pangu.jpg" width="300" align="middle" />

-> Pangu is the creator of all in Chinese mythology.
-In the stories, Pangu created the Earth and the Sky with a swing of his giant axe and kept them seperated by standing between them.
+> Pangu opened up the whole new world in Chinese mythology.
+In the myth, Pangu created the Earth and the Sky with a swing of his giant axe and kept them seperated by standing between them.
 > Just like pangu, `Rails-pangu` aims at being a foundational code base which eliminates those tedious research and experimental work for your new Rails projects.

 ## Features

 #### 🚀 Rails 6

-As explained above, `rails 6` is the future and is far different from `rails 5`.
+As explained above, quite different from `rails 5`,`rails 6` is adapted to the future trend.

 #### 🚀 Rails API only

-It is common to use frontend js libraries like `react`, `vuejs` to replace `rails view` in modern web development
+It is common to use frontend js libraries like `react`and`vuejs` to replace `rails view` in modern web development.

 #### 🚀 [Devise](https://github.com/plataformatec/devise)